building of foreign company in thailand

 List 3 : Activities that are not subject to restrictions under the Foreign Business Act.

-Foreign companies can engage in these activities without obtaining a specific license, but they must still comply with other applicable laws and regulations.
+A Foreign company can engage in these activities without obtaining a specific license, but they must still comply with other applicable laws and regulations.

 Activities that are not subject to restrictions under the Foreign Business Act: